Chelovek-01/Chelovek-01/README.md

 ### I am currently in the process of learning frontend development.
 Soon I will start studying React, so the profile will change over time.
 What skills do I have at the moment:

 - Knowledge of adaptive layout
 - Understanding the principles of Javascript
+- Knowledge of React at the Junior-developer level
 - Knowledge of English at the Upper-Intermediate level
 - Great enthusiasm